Click on the question to reveal the answer.

 - How do I register my interest in Green BELLE?

-If your business is interested in improving its energy efficiency, but is not sure where to start, please contact the Green BELLE team using the online contact form.
+If your business is interested in improving its energy efficiency, but is not sure where to start, please contact the Green BELLE team using the form on the Contact Us page.

 A Project Officer will then be in contact and a site visit can be arranged for your premises, which will allow potential energy efficient measures to be explored.